-- II) Scope - A. Students will be required to obtain a student ID card before attendance verification, as faculty will not allow a student to attend class without an ID past this date. - 1.
-Dates and times of ID drives will correspond with this time frame and will be announced at the beginning of each term. - B. The student ID will also be used for discounts at local businesses on specified days (discount specifics found on back of student ID). - III) Photo ID Policy - A. Students will be required to present proper government-issued photo identification before an ID card is issued. - B. For ID pictures, Wallace Community College requires individuals to remove any items not worn as part of their daily appearance.
-The only exceptions are items worn for cultural or religious purposes. - 1.
+- a.
+Students will be required to obtain a student ID card before attendance verification, as faculty will not allow a student to attend class without an ID past this date. - i.
+Dates and times of ID drives will correspond with this time frame and will be announced at the beginning of each term. - b.
+The student ID will also be used for discounts at local businesses on specified days (discount specifics found on back of student ID).

+III.
+Photo ID Policy

+- a.
+Students will be required to present proper government-issued photo identification before an ID card is issued. - b.
+For ID pictures, Wallace Community College requires individuals to remove any items not worn as part of their daily appearance.
+The only exceptions are items worn for cultural or religious purposes. - i.
 All bandanas, hats, sunglasses, visors, etc. are to be removed before picture is taken.